roboportal/dakka/README.md

 ## What's Dakka?

-Dakka is an open source Chrome Extension which helps to generate tests for Cypress, Playwrigt and Puppeteer.
+Dakka is an open source Chrome Extension which helps to generate end-to-end tests for Cypress, Playwright and Puppeteer.